rothlab/tileseqMave/README.md

     * Time point: The time point to which this sample belongs.
 This is a cross-reference to the Time point definitions and must have a matching entry there.
     * Replicate: The replicate to which this sample belongs.
 This must be an integer number and must be within the range of replicates defined for the appropriate condition.

+### Converting the parameter sheet
+To convert the parameter sheet to JSON format you can use the csv2json.R script